Kiszuriwalilibori/minifigs/README.md

 ### Installation

 -   Not required.
 Just open index.html in the browser

+### Steps to create copy for local use

--   For local use: fetch/copy while content of repo <https://github.com/Kiszuriwalilibori/minifigs> master branch
+1. Fetch/clone content of master branch of repo <https://github.com/Kiszuriwalilibori/minifigs> to newly created directory
--   run npm install (here and below - assume youse of npm, for yarn or others use equivalents)
--   receive API access key
+2. Run npm install (note ready for yarn).
+3. Register as user and obtain your own api key from https://rebrickable.com/
--   create .env file with content REACT_APP_MINIFIGS_KEY = your key here
+4. In project main directory add .env file with the following content

--   run npm start
+REACT_APP_API_KEY ={your api key}.

+5. Start app with npm run
+6. Enjoy app

 ### Browser limitations